remiliacn/CSE446Assignment6Helper/README.md

 ## Usage

+This simple script is for generating the annoying csv needed for assignment 7 for Arizona State University's CSE 446 course.

 Run following code in cmd if you have python 3.7+ installed and added to path ***FIRST***
 ```
 git clone https://github.com/remiliacn/CSE446Assignment7Helper.git